mmakarova/StyleMigrating/readme.md

 In the [Most general requests based on users' requests](#most-general-requests-based-on-users-requests) section of this repository, we summarized the most often cases when our users should use our private CSS selectors to apply a style to an element.

 Also, you can press Ctrl+F and search for a private CSS selector that you used in a previous version.
-This will help you find a selector that you used in v22.1 or prior and copy a new equivalent of this selector.
+This will help you find a selector that you used in v22.1 or prior, and copy the new equivalent of this selector.

-If you didn't manage to find your case in this doucment, you can create a new CSS selector by inspecting a component render like described in the following articles:
+If you didn't manage to find your scenario in this document, you can create a new CSS selector by inspecting a component render as described in the following articles:

 [View and change CSS](https://developer.chrome.com/docs/devtools/css/)<br/>
 [How to implement CSS-related solutions for DevExpress components](https://supportcenter.devexpress.com/internal/ticket/details/T632424)